 For adults over the age of 18 who feel they need supplementation to their diets, various multivitamins are available.

 Osteoporosis is more common in females, but as males reach age 50, their risk of developing the condition may also increase.
 Getting additional calcium and vitamin D can help protect bones from osteoporosis.

 After age 70, males should aim to get 1,200 mg of calcium and 800 IU of vitamin D per day.

 Most multivitamins and mineral supplements contain low amounts of calcium.
 Consuming more dairy or alternative milk products can help a person increase their calcium intake.
 Another option is to take calcium supplements.

-Athletes burn more calories than non-athletes.
+Typically, people who engage in sports and physical activity burn more calories than those who do not.
 Therefore, they need to eat more to maintain their weight.
-It is unclear whether athletes also need more than the RDA of vitamins or minerals.
+It is unclear whether athletic individuals also need more than the RDA of vitamins or minerals.